jefftranter/raspberrypi/gpio-board/README.md

 TO DO

-While the circuit has been tested on a breadboard, I have not yet assembled or tested an PCBs.
+While the circuit has been tested on a breadboard, I have not yet assembled or tested any PCBs.

 It is compatible with the Raspberry Pi 2 or 3.
 It is not compatible with the Raspberry Pi version 1 which had a smaller GPIO connector.